lightninglabs/chantools/doc/zombierecovery.md

 ## Read me first

-It's useful to understand Zombie Channel recovery is one of the latest "desparate" steps in recovering balances.
+It's useful to understand Zombie Channel recovery is one of the latest "desperate" steps in recovering balances.
 Basically the channel states are not known anymore: no one knows what the balances were (there is no channel DB, static channel backup did not work, force closing was not possible).